scottwallacesh/concourse-terraform/README.md

 set param `CT_TRUSTED_CA_CERT_{name}` to the path of a ca certificate

 the file will be copied to `/usr/local/share/ca-certificates/{name}.crt` and then installed to the system's root store

+### using workstation mode

+workstation mode allow users to ssh into the worker and perform advanced operations while the terraform environment is configured

+enabling workstation mode causes the operation to sleep for a set amount of time after any other operations have completed, including error states

+this provides a user the ability to [intercept](https://concourse-ci.org/builds.html#fly-intercept) the build container with concourse and ensures it remains running, regardless of the current concourse cleanup behavior

+- to enable, set `WORKSTATION_MODE` to a true value (e.g. `true`, or `1`)

+- the default timeout is `60` minutes, and can be customized by setting `WORKSTATION_MODE_TIMEOUT`

 ### running `{tf-cmd}-consul` tasks with `consul-wrapper`